 If you want to keep your legs elevated after surgery, using a pillow could be an easy and inexpensive option.
 A pillow can be highly supportive to your knee when elevating your legs pointed towards the roof after meniscus surgery knee still hurts

 N.B.
 Using two to three pillows could be comfortable for your surgical legs.
 Don’t keep pillows behind the knees after meniscus surgery knee still hurts.

 - Sleep On Your Back, With Legs Elevated

 The best meniscus tear sleeping position for a meniscus surgery patient is sleeping on the back with legs elevated.
-Elevating legs will increase the blood flow, which is suitable for post-surgery patients.
-If you want to avoid any sleeping turns of the knee, it is advisable to keep your legs pointed towards the upright position.
+Elevating legs will increase blood flow, which is suitable for post-surgery patients.
+If you want to avoid any sleeping turns of the knee, it is advisable to keep your legs pointed toward the upright position.

 N.B.
 Sleeping on your back and keeping the leg elevated for a few days will help you to reduce pain, swelling, bleeding, and infection.

 Sleep in a Zero-gravity reclining chair plays a significant role for a patient with Meniscus Surgery.